 A group of researchers in Germany looked at different subgroups of chronic low back pain patients, and determined that trying to describe a one-size-fits-all treatment is unlikely to be effective.
 (6)

 At this clinic, we apply the Chinese medicine approach, which looks at the whole person and their individual circumstances.
-Chinese medicine is a body-mind approach, seeing a person’s physical reality as inseparable from their mental, emotional, social and spiritual life.
+Chinese medicine, including acupuncture, is a body-mind approach, seeing a person’s physical reality as inseparable from their mental, emotional, social and spiritual life.

 We can help you by explaining how Chinese medicine sees all of your symptoms as an integrated whole, not just looking at isolated symptoms such as pain.
 The Chinese medicine framework is about understanding how factors in your life are interconnected, so that you can set goals for your recovery and work towards regaining wellbeing in an integrated way.